 Newt got rich, changed wives frequently, and now uses the rhetoric of our founders to continue his rapacious ways, babbling continually about honor and faith in his continued attempts to loosen your wallet.

-Today he is running for president and has promised he will uphold the 10th Amendment.
+Newt ran for president, promising to uphold the 10th Amendment.
 Never believe a serial liar.
 Gingrich lied to his wives, to Americans and anyone else when he could profit by so doing.

 Over the next years we found a few honest people who were willing to exercise due diligence.
 Most believed what was convenient – and profitable.
 It was a sad time, filled with hardship and struggles.

 Accountability, and how to enact it, grew as an issue for me through the next years.
 But again I was busy.
 I was the full time caretaker for my eldest son who had suffered two major brain injuries, the result of first a motorcycle accident and then a suicide attempt in which he shot himself through the brain.
 I considered many approaches for redressing the frightening trend in politics.

 This brings us to the next reason I decided transparency and accountability are essential.

 Decoupling the accountability from the potential for profit was a trademark for the NeoCons as they converted the ideas of Libertarianism, which all of my children grew up respecting, into the newest justification for corporate profit.
 It was a sad end to what we had thought would be a real revolution.

 By 1995 I knew Fund had a reputation for stealing ideas.
 I had learned from my daughter Ayn's boyfriend, then working as an analyst at Reason, they were told never to send Fund unpublished articles because he would steal them.
 Stealing ideas is Fund's stock in trade.
 Newt probably depends on Fund, lacking the discernment to know what is worth stealing.
 Through their mutual mainstay and support, Karl Rove, the two are still working together.